travelster/DBGallery/fundamentals/uploading.md

 - **Entire folders may be added.**  Any sub-folders and their images will be included.
 The folder structure will be reflected within DBGallery.
 - **Any file type may be added.**
 - **Files may be of any size.**  (The maximum file size is limited only by available storage.)
+- **Open other tabs while waiting for uploads to complete.** Uploading can take a while and you must stay on that upload area until it completes or the upload stops.
+To do other operations in DBGallery while uploading open another tab.
+For example, to tag previous uploads or do a search, etc, open another tab and go DBGallery.
+Open as many tabs as needed to do various operations within DBGallery.

 Be sure to select Automatically Recognize Objects and Duplicates Detection if appropriate (they usually are).
 Recognizing objects will automatically tag common items found in photos.
 Those two options are found by pressing 'Advanced settings' just under the Upload button (and are shown in the screenshot below the next one).